 Prompts

 Fields can use a prompt list to restrict values to selectable options.
 Fields that use prompt lists can be configured to store either multiple values for each record or a single value per record.
 In addition to making data entry more manageable, prompts make querying on data stored in these fields more precise.
-An academic interest field is an example of a field that should use a prompt list.

 Creating a prompt key

-1. Select Database on the main navigation.
+1. Select Database on the Slate navigation bar.
+The Database page appears.

 4. Configure the following settings: